-During the year ended February 28, 2014, the Company reported Salaries and benefits of \$1,357,840 versus \$1,524,139 for the previous year's comparable period.
-Office and administrative costs were \$616,266 versus \$683,983 for the previous year.
-Share-based payments were \$470,725 versus \$891,350 for the previous year's comparable period.
-The decrease in Share-based payments is due to the number and timing of employee option issuances and the vesting schedule.
-Legal and accounting (\$848,249 lower) and Consulting (\$837,736 lower) costs have decreased due to lower usage of corporate and financial lawyers and consultants, primarily associated with project financing.
-Marketing expenses are \$34,684 higher due to attendance of conferences.
-Gains on foreign exchange during the year ended February 28, 2014 were \$522,578 compared to \$1,937,493 in the previous year due to fluctuations in the Canadian and US exchange rate.
-There was a loss on disposal of Nevada property and equipment of \$288,122 during the year ended February 28, 2014 compared to \$nil in 2013.
-Gain on sale of resource properties was \$21,345,893 for the previous year compared to \$nil during the current year due to the sale of Relief Canyon, Mill Canyon and Cove properties.
-During the year ended February 28, 2014, the Company reported a loss in the fair value of marketable securities of \$1,407,906 compared to \$1,458,136 in the previous year.
-The prior year loss is primarily due to the revaluation of Pershing Gold Corp. common stock (OTCBB: PGLC) while the current year loss is due to fluctuation in the market price of Pershing Gold Corp. common stock and Premier Gold Corp. common stock (TSX: PG).
+During the quarter ended May 31, 2014, the Company reported Salaries and benefits of \$439,216 versus \$599,824 for the previous year's comparable period.
+Office and administrative costs were \$146,737 versus \$171,319 for the previous year.
+Share-based payments were \$89,284 versus \$163,331 for the previous year's comparable period.
+The decrease in Share-based payments is due to the number, value and timing of employee option issuances and the vesting schedule.
+Legal and accounting (\$90,693 lower) and Consulting (\$52,698 lower) costs have decreased due to lower usage of corporate and financial lawyers and consultants, primarily associated with project financing.
+Marketing expenses are \$11,357 higher due to attendance of conferences.
+Losses on foreign exchange during the quarter ended May 31, 2014 were \$144,902 compared to \$24,105 in the previous year due to fluctuations in the Canadian and US exchange rate.
+During the quarter ended May 31, 2014, the Company reported a gain in the fair value of marketable securities of \$27,983 compared to a loss of \$858,928 in the previous year.
 The interest income is a result of the unwinding of the present value discount on receivables.
-The current year's Share of net loss of associates is \$76,322 compared to a loss of \$266,940 during the previous year.
-The Company recorded current taxes of \$1,103,849 and a deferred tax recovery of \$1,133,513 during the year ended February 28, 2014 as a result of the installment received from Premier compared to current taxes of \$2,715,264 and a provision for deferred taxes of \$2,127,938 as a result of the asset sales during the prior year.

-Total assets decreased by \$5.3 million from \$143.7 million to \$138.4 million during the period from March 1, 2013 to February 28, 2014.
-Current assets decreased by \$8.1 million (see "Liquidity and Capital Resources" herein), restricted cash increased \$1.4 million due to the placement of a bond, investment in associate decreased by \$0.1 million due to divestment, property and equipment decreased by \$1.1 million while long-term receivables decreased \$9.2 million as amounts became current and resource properties increased by \$11.7 million due to continued exploration and development expenditures.
-Total liabilities, primarily accounts payable and accrued liabilities decreased \$3.0 million.
+Total assets decreased by \$0.5 million from \$138.4 million to \$137.9 million during the period from March 1, 2014 to May 31, 2014.
+Current assets decreased by \$2.3 million (see "Liquidity and Capital Resources" herein), restricted cash decreased \$0.1 million, property and equipment decreased by \$0.2 million and resource properties increased by \$2.1 million due to continued exploration and development expenditures.
+Total liabilities, primarily accounts payable and accrued liabilities increased \$0.3 million.